-(a) Scope--(1) In general.
-This section provides guidance on calculating a trade or business's W-2 wages properly allocable to QBI (W-2 wages) and the trade or business's unadjusted basis immediately after acquisition of all qualified property (UBIA of qualified property).
+§1.199A-2 Determination of W-2 wages and unadjusted basis immediately after acquisition of qualified property business's unadjusted basis immediately after acquisition of all qualified property (UBIA of qualified property).
 The provisions of this section apply solely for purposes of section 199A of the Internal Revenue Code (Code).